 \subsection{The law of the determinant of random matrices}

-The authors of \cite{Nguyen2012} proved that for a $d-$dimensional random matrix $A_d$ whose entries $a_{ij}$ are independent real random variables with mean zero and variance one, the logarithm of $|det (A_d)|$ satisfies a central limit theorem.
-More precisely: \\ The entries of a random correlation matrix are definitely not independent so we cannot use their result as it is, but only have an indication of the order of the first two moments of $Y_d$.
+The authors of \cite{Nguyen2012} proved that for a $d-$dimensional random matrix $A_d$ whose entries $a_{ij}$ are independent real random variables with mean zero and variance one, the logarithm of $|det (A_d)|$ satisfies the central limit theorem.
+More precisely: \\ Since the entries of a random correlation matrix are definitely not independent, we cannot use this result as it is.
+So far, we only have an indication of the order of the first two moments of $Y_d$.